 Catholic Charities Connections

-Welcome to Catholic Charities Connections, sharing stories of how you have Provided Help and Created Hope for All People.
+Welcome to Catholic Charities Connections, sharing stories of Providing Help and Creating Hope for the people of your community.
 Spend just a few minutes today and learn how we work to empower individuals with the capacity and desire to improve their quality of life.
-We know your time is valuable and with our quarterly e-news our aim is to provide you with succinct updates and links to the work of Catholic Charities made possible by your support.
+We know your time is valuable and with our e-news, our aim is to provide you with succinct updates and links to the work of Catholic Charities, which are made possible by your support.

 Substance Abuse Team Provides Compassionate Solutions to Addictions